Committed to Enhancing Neighborhood Green Spaces

 - Use: The facility is designed for individual skating (skateboard, bike, rollerblades, or scooter), with potential for structured events and education.

-- Hours of Operation: The proposed hours are 6 AM to 10 PM.
+- Hours of Operation: The proposed hours are 6 AM to 10 PM (daylight use only – no lighting will be installed)

 - Traffic: Most users are likely to drive, walk, take the bus, or skate to the site.
 The anticipated number of vehicle or pedestrian trips to the site is between 1 and 100 per day.